KeroseneNotForConsumption/kerosenenotforconsumption.github.io/_posts/en/2022-08-22-atomic-term-symbols-pt-3.md

     1. For a subshell *less than* half-filled, the term symbol with the *smallest* $J$ is the most stable.
     2. For a subshell *more than* half-filled, the term symbol with the *largest* $J$ is the most stable.

-When obtaining the *ground state* term symbol *without knowing the term symbols* of an electron configuration:
+When obtaining the *ground state* term symbol *without knowing the term symbols*:

 1. Start with microstates with the maximum value of $M_S$.
 This $M_S = S$.
 2. Choose the microstate with the maximum value of $M_L$.
 This $M_L = L$.